A Travel Price Comparison for United States of America Daytona Beach vs. Charleston for Food, Nightlife, Couples, and Beaches

 One day in Daytona Beach or Charleston?

-With live music and nightlife around the energetic beach city of Daytona Beach, there's plenty to do.
+With live music and nightlife around the party-hard beach city of Daytona Beach, there's plenty to do.
 Anyone can find something fun to do here.
 One of the main draws to the area is the nightlife.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

-Many travelers enjoy the museums and nightlife when visiting the southern destination of Charleston.
+Many travelers enjoy the museums and nightlife when visiting the picturesque destination of Charleston.
 You'll find plenty of activities on the beach.
 Your budget might influence how long you stay.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 A weekend in Daytona Beach or Charleston?